Le36/ROS2Mapper/workspace/src/qr_code_reader/README.md

 ## Description
 **Note: Assumes that the Raspberry Pi camera v2 is used**
 Reads images from `/camera/image_raw` topic and publishes the QR code positions, normal vectors and orientations to `/qr_code` topic.
-Also listens to the list of QR codes from `/qr_code_list`
+Also updates internal list of QR codes from `/qr_code_list`.
+Ignores QR codes that are over 3m away to fix issues with the exploration and the low resolution.

 **Sources for the math**
 - [Rotation matrices](https://en.wikipedia.org/wiki/Rotation_matrix#Basic_rotations)